eternaItree/eternaItree.github.io/_posts/2023-11-04-New_Fuzzer_Project.md

     }
 }
 ```
 Remember, at this point we don't sandbox our loaded program at all, all we're trying to do at this point is load it in our fuzzer virtual address space and jump to it and make sure the stack and everything is correctly setup.
-So we could run into issues that aren't real issues if jump straight into executing Bochs at this point.
+So we could run into issues that aren't real issues if we jump straight into executing Bochs at this point.

 So compiling the `test` program and examining it with `readelf -l`, we can see that there is actually a `DYNAMIC` segment.
 Likely because of the relocations that need to be performed during the aforementioned `_start` routine.